+Figure 2.26 IOMMU

-IOMMU provides a short path for device to get access only to a well scoped physical device memory area which corresponds to a given guest virtual machine memory.
+IOMMU provides a short path for devices to get access only to a well-scoped physical device memory area which corresponds to a given guest virtual machine memory.
 IOMMU helps to prevent DMA attacks that could be originated by malicious devices.
 IOMMU provides DMA and interrupt remapping facilities to ensure I/O devices behave within the boundaries they’ve been allotted.

-Intel has published a specification for IOMMU technology as Virtualization Technology for Directed I/O, abbreviated as VT-d.
+Intel has published a specification for IOMMU technology: Virtualization Technology for Directed I/O abbreviated as VT-d.

 In order to get IOMMU enabled:

-both kernel and BIOS must support and be configured to use IO virtualization (such as Intel® VT-d).
+both kernel and BIOS must support and be configured to use IO virtualization (such as VT-d).

 IOMMU must be enabled into Linux Kernel parameters in /etc/default/grub and run update-grub command.